Mary Jane Veloso drug smuggling case

 Mary Jane Fiesta Veloso (born 10 January 1985) is a Filipino domestic worker who was arrested in Indonesia for drug trafficking in 2010 and then sentenced to death after being found guilty at trial.
 Granted a temporary reprieve in 2015, she remained on death row for almost 10 years afterwards.
 Throughout her 14 years of incarceration, Veloso vehemently protested her innocence and claimed that she was tricked into smuggling narcotics.
 In November 2024, the Indonesian government announced that Veloso would be transferred home to the Philippines after an agreement was reached between the two countries on prisoner transfer laws.
 Veloso was finally released from prison and repatriated to Manila in mid-December 2024.
 Her case, among others, aroused international attention and widespread scrutiny of Indonesia's capital punishment and drug prohibition laws.
+She was granted an absolute pardon by President Bongbong Marcos in September 2026.

 Biography

 Veloso was born in Cabanatuan, Nueva Ecija, where she was the youngest of five siblings of a family who lived in extreme poverty.
 Her father worked as a seasonal agricultural worker on sugar cane plantations of the José Cojuangco-owned Hacienda Luisita, while also selling plastic-ware out of a pushcart and collecting discarded bottles and plastic to sell to junk shops.
 Veloso dropped out in her first year of high school. and married her husband when she was around 17 years old, however they later separated resulting in her becoming a single mother to two young sons.

 To help provide for her family, Veloso emigrated to Dubai in 2009 to work as a household service worker, however she soon returned to the Philippines before the end of her two-year contract after an attempted rape by her employer.